Noeru-H/LEX-EC/README.md

 Exact prompts, model snapshot identifiers, sampling procedures, ablation rules, and evaluation metrics are provided in the notebooks, with deeper explanations available in the supplementary material and main paper.

+## License

+The original code in this repository is released under the MIT License.
+Third-party datasets and software dependencies remain subject to their respective licenses.

 ## References

 - Pennebaker, J. W.; and King, L. A. 1999.
 Linguistic Styles: Language Use as an Individual Difference.
 Journal of Personality and Social Psychology, 77(6): 1296–1312.